 Any time you run an assessment of your B2B lead generation, you’re likely to find email is still very much at the core of any serious digital marketing efforts you have going on.
 This is pretty much the norm for B2B.

-Benefits of email for B2B lead generation
+Benefits of B2B Newsletters for lead generation

-It’s THE most reliable, and customary, push mechanism available for B2B marketers to reach out to, and talk with clients.
+It’s THE most reliable, and customary, push mechanism available for B2B marketers to reach out to and talk with clients.

 Facebook and social media are beginning to gain acceptance for B2B audiences, but email still reigns supreme with older and more conservative demographics and industries.

 But email has changed a lot over the years and we need to update our strategies to match.
 So how exactly has email changed?
 Keep reading…

 We now READ email mostly on our mobiles – And this is doubly true for work emails.
 This means that email needs to be SHORT and conform well to the tall and narrow shape of mobile screens.
 The days where a newsletter could have 2 or 3 columns are long gone.

 While it used to be common wisdom that an email should offer a few article headers to allow users to pick a topic that interested them, it’s now best to keep your email to a single topic to avoid cognitive depletion and dilemmas of choice for your readers.

 With spam being more than 99% (you read that right) of all email traffic, a lot of resources have gone into hardening spam filters.
 Without getting too technical there are 3 things you should consider with your emails: